technicalagilecoach/SudokuSolver/Notes.md

 - row, columns and boxes can be treated equally when using a container with all cells/indices of that box
 - brute force search is not implemented but could help if all other strategies fail
 - implement more strategies mentioned at https://www.sudokuwiki.org/Sudoku.htm
+- ideas for code improvement
+    - use typealiases to make code more readable
+    - in InputSolver.RunSolver all puzzles are run through the solver before any output is written
+        - consider calling solver and writing output puzzle after puzzle
+    - parallel execution when many puzzles are processed
+    - perform pruning etc. only based on actually changed cells

 ## Limitations
 - Grid.Init assumes that the input puzzles always follows the expected syntax -> no error handling otherwise